 Love in the end

-Thus, the ancient philosophers of Hindu dharma propose these five stages of lover’s journey as mutually exclusive and that we don’t need to renounce physical love and romance to pursue higher love.
-When we develop ourselves in these five stages, we free ourselves from the attachment of physical romance only and thus be able to live love in the most unconditional way.(Last Updated On: June 25, 2020)
+Thus, the ancient philosophers of Hindu dharma propose these five stages of a lover’s journey as mutually exclusive and that we don’t need to renounce physical love and romance to pursue higher love.
+When we develop ourselves in these five stages, we free ourselves from the attachment of physical romance only and thus be able to live love in the most unconditional way.(Last Updated On: February 13, 2021)